 Online Listing URLhttps://www.meridianfarmandforge.com/ . instagram: @meridianfarmandforge

 Describe the physical setting of your farm and the nature of the community in which you liveThe farm is 40 acres in the heart of the Mission Valley.
 We are about 5 miles from St. Ignatius.
 We have friendly neighbors and good friends nearby.
 The property is split into a few pastures and is mostly pasture for livestock at this point.
-We have about 1/4 acre of growing space and hope to expand that to about an acre heading into the 2020 growing season.
+We have about an acre of growing fields and a 10x30 straw bale greenhouse that we built.
 We have an abundance of trees near the house and barn with plans to plant many more throughout the property.
 A year-round creek runs across the south of the parcel that is also lined with golden willow.
 View of the mountains are incredible.

 Describe your farm operation

-Heading into our third year on the farm, and our second year in operation, we are pulling together several things to make the greater whole.
-While an intern would focus primarily on cut flower operations, we also have a small flock of sheep and alpacas for manure, fiber production and company.
+Heading into our fourth year on the farm, and our third year in operation, we focus primarily on cut flower operations and the forge.
+But, we also have a small flock of sheep for manure, fiber production and company.
 We live with a flock of about 60 chickens that provide eggs, manure and entertainment.
-We have a micro-bakery where we sell bread-shares year-round.
-We operate a blacksmith shop, creating forged functional art.
+As mentioned, we operate a blacksmith shop, creating forged functional art that interfaces with the cut flower operation when inspired.
 Lastly, we also grow produce internally for the farm.
 Pertaining to development and expansion of the cut flower operation, we follow organic growing practices and have used minimal mechanization.
-In 2020, we may borrow a tractor and at least utilize a hand tractor for soil preparation.
-Our aim is to improve the property and slowly convert grazing pasture to a mix of natural habitat and flower/produce growing spaces.
+Our aim is to improve the property and slowly convert grazing pasture to a mix of natural habitat and flower/produce growing spaces, using principles of regenerative ag.
 Our philosophies regarding this farm project are that we are guest settlers on the land.
 It's our job to improve it and work it in a minimalist way to make positive changes in our community and in the landscape.